 - Assemble the chili oil wontons: Slowly pour the chili oil sauce over the wontons and gently stir to coat the wontons.
 Sprinkle peanuts, sesame seeds and cilantro on top.
 Serve immediately.

-Chili oil sauce: Make extra and use it to flavour noodles or use it as a dipping sauce for chicken or seafood.
+- Can you use the chili oil sauce in other dishes?
+Absolutely.
+Make extra and use it to flavour noodles or use it as a dipping sauce for chicken or seafood.

-How to store leftover cooked wontons: These wontons are best served fresh and immediately, so I highly recommend cooking only as many as you will eat in one sitting.
-Leftover boiled wontons are not normally stored, but if you decide to store them, store in the refrigerator together with the sauce in an airtight container to prevent the wrappers from getting dried out.
+- Can you store leftover cooked wontons?
+These wontons are best served fresh and immediately, so I highly recommend cooking only as many as you will eat in one sitting.
+Leftover boiled wontons are not normally stored.
+But if you decide to store them, store in the refrigerator together with the sauce in an airtight container to prevent the wrappers from getting dried out.